USMNT Goalkeeper Eras

 2015: Preseason and Final

-The World's Top 24 Goalkeepers Under 24
+The Top 24 Goalkeepers Under 24 in Women's Football

-In conjunction with the posts for the men’s and women’s best goalkeepers in the world, we’re taking a closer look at the world’s best U24 goalkeepers.
+In conjunction with the posts for the women’s best goalkeepers in the world, we’re taking a closer look at the world’s best U24 goalkeepers.
 Goalkeepers are rated on both current form as well as potential.
 Considering the demands of the modern game, goalkeepers with confident decision-making abilities, fluidness in the box, and strong athleticism scored high while others fell below or were left off the list entirely.
 For past lists, click here to see how the top 50 and top U24 rankings have changed over the years or click on the player to see highlights of their game, if available.

-Rankings were last updated July 1, 2025.
+Rankings were last updated January 1, 2026

 Women’s Top 24 Under 24 Years Old